-This topic contains 8 replies, has 1 voice, and was last updated by Georgia Martin 3 years, 1 month ago.
+- This topic has 8 replies, 1 voice, and was last updated 7 years, 6 months ago by Georgia Martin.

 I have been reading posts on this page for sometime and am constantly amazed by strength and courage you all show each and every day.
 I am a 36 year old female with 2 small children and a wonderful husband.
 Over the past 8 months I have developed chronic constipation, gastroparesis, mild OH and now urinary frequency.
 I am wondering if there is a neurologist in Melbourne , Sustralia that specialises in MSA as it seems a few of you had problems with various doctors recognising the disease.